bmc-compuware/TTT-CLI-Local/README.md

 # Prerequisite

  * You can host your own runners and customize the environment used to run jobs in your GitHub Actions workflows, Click [here](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
- * User need to setup Topaz workbench CLI into local system.
+ * User need to setup BMC AMI DevX workbench CLI into local system.
  * User has to setup the MF password in github repository with the following steps
    * "Github Repository" -> Settings-> Secrets-> Actions-> New repository secret